 With five different aisles, 52 columns (piers) each decorated with a statue of a saint, elaborate and colorful stained glass windows depicting scenes from the Bible and marble floors there is much to catch the attention of a visitor or someone attending mass in that environs.

 The cathedral can seat 40,000 people!
 That is like seating an entire medium to small town's population in one building!

 The Duomo is filled with resplendent types of art and treasures such as can only be accumulated over many centuries and with dedicated effort.
-Obviously one could spend quite a bit of time exploring all of the nooks and crannies of this cathedral even including what lies below the main floor where one can see, among other things, ruins dating back to the 4th century.
+Obviously one could spend quite a bit of time exploring all of the nooks and crannies of this cathedral even including what lies below the main floor where one can see ruins dating back to the 4th century.

 This is definitely one of the sites to see as a visitor to Milan!

-Also located in Milan's historic center is the world famous La Scala theatre which has one of the largest stages in Italy measuring 13,000 square feet (1,200 square meters).
+Located in Milan's historic center is the world famous La Scala Opera House which has one of the largest stages in Italy measuring 13,000 square feet (1,200 square meters).

-Located on the Plaza del Scala, the outside facade of this building ( judging from my husband's photo and others that I have viewed ) is not all that impressive.
+Located on the Plaza del Scala, the outside facade of this building is not all that impressive.
 However that changes dramatically when one enters the interior spaces.